tomagine/puppetmaster/README.txt

 find and install git and puppet-server automatically without any changes to default setup (yum repositories).

-A 3-liner after installation does the job (fetch packages git and puppet-server)
+A 2-liner after installation does the job (fetch packages git, wget and puppet-server)

 # become root
 su -
-yum -y install git
-yum -y install puppet-server
+yum -y install git wget puppet-server

 ....
 UNDER CONSTRUCTION ....